ssvlabs/ssv-network/docs/tasks.md

 npx hardhat --network goerli_testnet upgrade:proxy --proxy-address 0x1234... --contract SSVNetworkV2 --init-function initializev2 param1 param2
 ```

+It is crucial to verify the upgraded contract using its proxy address.
+This ensures that users can interact with the correct, upgraded implementation on Etherscan.

 ### Update a module

 Sometimes you only need to perform changes in the logic of a function of a module, add a private function or do something that doesn't affect other components in the architecture.
 Then you can use the task to update a module.